multiversx/mx-docs/docs/protocol/delegation-manager.md

 TODO describe returned data

-# Configuring the Delegation Contract
+# Configuring the delegation contract

+The owner of the delegation contract has a number of operations at their disposal.

 ## Delegation cap

-Modifying the total delegation cap:
+The total delegation cap is the maximum possible size amount of eGLD which can be held by the delegation contract.
+After reaching the total delegation cap, the delegation contract will reject any subsequent funds.

+The total delegation cap can be modified at any time using a transaction of the form:
 ```
 ModifyTotalDelegationCapTransaction {
     Sender: <account address of the delegation contract owner>